anowell/blog/principles.md

 # Leadership Principles

 Learning is the tool that enables <b>adapting to change</b>.
 Execution is the art of <b>building value</b>.
-Communication is foundational to both in addition to modeling how we <b>care for people</b>.
+Communication is foundational to effective leadership and notably to modeling how we <b>care for people</b>.
 These principles guide my approach to both technical and organizational leadership.

 <div class="ribbon ribbon-orange">